awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

     .. code-block:: none

-       PS C:\> Initialize-AWSDefaults -ProfileName MyProfileName -Region us-west-2
+       PS C:\> Initialize-AWSDefaultConfiguration -ProfileName MyProfileName -Region us-west-2

 By default, the credentials file is assumed to be in the user's home folder (:file:`C:\\Users\\username\\.aws`).
-To specify a credentials file in another location, include a :code:`-ProfilesLocation` parameter, set to the credentials file path.
+To specify a credentials file in another location, include a :code:`-ProfileLocation` parameter, set to the credentials file path.
 The following example specifies a non-default credentials file for a specific command.

 .. code-block:: none

-   PS C:\> Get-EC2Instance -ProfileName MyProfileName -ProfilesLocation C:\aws_service_credentials\credentials
+   PS C:\> Get-EC2Instance -ProfileName MyProfileName -ProfileLocation C:\aws_service_credentials\credentials

-.. tip:: If you are running a PowerShell script during a time that you are not normally signed in to AWS |mdash| for example, you are running a PowerShell script as a scheduled task outside of your normal work hours |mdash| add the :code:`-ProfilesLocation` parameter when you specify the profile that you want to use, and set the value to the path of the file that stores your credentials.
-To be certain that your |TWP| script runs with the correct account credentials, you should add the :code:`-ProfilesLocation` parameter whenever your script runs in a context or process that does not use an AWS account.
+.. tip:: If you are running a PowerShell script during a time that you are not normally signed in to AWS |mdash| for example, you are running a PowerShell script as a scheduled task outside of your normal work hours |mdash| add the :code:`-ProfileLocation` parameter when you specify the profile that you want to use, and set the value to the path of the file that stores your credentials.
+To be certain that your |TWP| script runs with the correct account credentials, you should add the :code:`-ProfileLocation` parameter whenever your script runs in a context or process that does not use an AWS account.
 You can also copy your credentials file to a location that is accessible to the local system or other account that your scripts use to perform tasks.